Raspberry Pi Pico W

 Pico W vs ESP32-C3: The Budget Showdown

-Both cost around $6-7 and offer WiFi with dual cores.
-The ESP32-C3 wins on power efficiency (5uA vs 1.3mA deep sleep), SRAM (400KB vs 264KB), flash (4MB vs 2MB), and BLE capability (BLE 5.0 with advertising vs the Pico's more limited BLE 5.2 stack).
-The Pico W wins on PIO state machines and MicroPython documentation quality.
+Both cost around $6-7 and offer WiFi with dual cores (the ESP32-C3 is single-core RISC-V, but the price comparison holds).
+The ESP32-C3 wins on power efficiency (5uA vs 1.3mA deep sleep — a 260x difference), SRAM (400KB vs 264KB), flash (4MB vs 2MB), and mature BLE capability.
+The Pico W wins on PIO state machines, MicroPython documentation quality, and the Raspberry Pi community's beginner-friendliness.

 Full Specifications